CONABIO/analisisUniCons_proxiGen/README.md

 ### Genetic

-Admixture output data for Z. m. parviglumis is in the directory:
+Admixture output data for *Z. m. parviglumis* should be in the directory:
 `/data/genetic/output/admixture/parvi/`

 File content is the following: